USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.

 -   `SOILINP [default: [Out Directory/CCTM_SOILOUT_$RUNID_$YESTERDSY]`<a id=SOILINP></a>
     Directory path and file name of biogenic NO soil emissions file.
-If INITIAL_RUN is set to N or F, the soil NO emissions file from the previous day’s simulation will be a required input file.
+If NEW_START is set to N or F, the soil NO emissions file from the previous day`s simulation will be a required input file.
 See [Chapter 6](Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.

 -   `B3GTS_DIAG [default: False]`<a id=B3GTS_DIAG></a>
     Write the online biogenic emissions (mass units) to a diagnostic netCDF output file (B3GTS_S).
 Set to Y to turn on; comment out or set to N to turn off.